danielbentes/uim-protocol/README.md

 ### Supporting Natural Language Queries for Intent Discoverability by AI Agents

-In addition to ordinary intent discovery search, the Unified Intent Mediator (UIM) protocol is designed to enhance the discoverability of intents by integrating natural language processing (NLP) capabilities.
+In addition to ordinary intent discovery search, the Unified Intent Mediator (UIM) protocol proposes to enhance the discoverability of intents by integrating natural language processing (NLP) capabilities.
 This feature empowers AI agents to interpret and utilize natural language queries, making it easier to identify and execute the appropriate actions required to fulfill user requests.
 By supporting natural language queries, the UIM protocol significantly simplifies the interaction process between AI agents and web services.

 #### Enhancing AI Agents with Natural Language Understanding

-The integration of natural language interpretation into the UIM protocol allows AI agents to understand and process user instructions expressed in everyday language.
+The integration of natural language interpretation into an UIM protocol enabled intent catalog allows AI agents to understand and process user instructions expressed in everyday language.
 This capability is essential for creating more intuitive and efficient interactions.
-This flexibility in query structure allows AI Agents to pass the original user’s request directly to the UIM discovery API, and through dynamic query translation the system translates the natural language queries into structured search requests that the intent catalog can process.
+This flexibility in query structure allows AI Agents to pass the original user’s request directly to an UIM discovery API, and through dynamic query translation the system translates the natural language queries into structured search requests that the intent catalog can process.
 This translation ensures that AI agents can seamlessly access and execute relevant intents.

 This capability provides two valuable benefits: